chevere/docs/library/Response.md

 # Response

-The `Chevere/Response/Response` component is in charge of handling responses.
+The Response component is in charge of providing a common response interface.

 ## Creating Response